PACKED-vzw/resolver/INSTALL.md

 | Database Server | MySQL or MariaDB |
 | HTTP Server | NGinX or Apache |

-The installation instructions will cover on a Virtual Private Server (VPS) which will only host the Resolver application. **If you plan to install the application on an enviroment which hosts any other type of service (Apache/PHP), be aware of potential dependency (version) conflicts between packages.** If configuration files already exist, settings described in this document should be integrated.
+The instructions cover installation on a virtual private server (VPS) which only hosts the Resolver. **If you plan to install the application on an enviroment which hosts any other type of services (Apache/PHP), be aware of potential dependency (version) conflicts between packages.** If configuration files already exist, settings described in this document should be integrated.

 The installation instructions assume that all services are running on the same host.

 ## Requirements/Dependencies

 The instructions target intallation on an Ubuntu/Debian based system.
 You will need SSH or terminal access and appropriate system permissions to execute the following commands.
+Packages might already be installed on your system.

-Update your system
+Update your system:

 ```bash
 sudo apt-get update
 sudo apt-get upgrade
 ```

-Install dependencies and packages
+Now we are ready to install all the required packages and services.

 Essential build tools: